gopherjs/gopherjs/compiler/internal/dce/README.md

 parameters, e.g. `class X<T> { void Y<U>() { ... } ... }`.

-However, generics mean that the same method, receiver, type, etc names will be used with different parameters types caused by different instance types.
-The instance types are the type arguments being passed into those parameter types for a specific instance.
+However, generics mean that the same method, receiver, type, etc names will be used with different parameters types caused by different type arguments.
+The type arguments are being passed into those parameter types for a specific instance.
 When an interface is alive, the signatures for unexported methods need to be instantiated with type arguments so that we know which instances the interface is duck-typing to.
+See [Interfaces](#interfaces) for more detail.

 ### Links